peng-lab/hescape/README.md

 ## Issues
 - GitHub issues are prefered
 - If GitHub issues are not possible, email `rushin.gindra@helmholtz-munich.de`
+## Contributing guide
+- We are open to contributions from the multi-modal community.
+- Feel free to reach out with a pull-request or via email if you have a prospective idea and need some assistance with implementing it.
 ## Citation

 Gindra, R. H., Palla, G., Nguyen, M., Wagner, S. J., Tran, M., Theis, F. J., Saur, D., Crawford, L., & Peng, T.